bikininjas/newbuild-scraper/README.md

 ### Refactored Output

 The generated HTML now includes:

 - Category summary table (cheapest product per category)
 - Total price history graph (Chart.js)
 - Product cards grid (all prices, best price, **toggleable** history)
 - Individual price history graphs for each product (Chart.js)
 - **Interactive UI**: Historical price sections are hidden by default with individual toggle buttons for each product
 - ⚠️ Upgrade Kits shown as alternatives and excluded from total calculations
+  - 🔧 Upgrade Kits now appear in a dedicated section consisting of: (1) a compact table listing each kit with best price / site / first-seen date, and (2) a multi-series price history chart below it.
+  - Kits are removed from the main summary table and the total price history computation.
+  - Single-point Upgrade Kit series display a visible dot (no line) until a second data point is collected.
+  - The upgrade kits chart height was reduced for a more compact layout.

 ### UI Features